GabeStah/Airbrake.io/Pitches/What's New in Chrome 61/text.md

 # New Development Tools in Chrome 61

 The latest version of the popular Chrome browser was officially released this week, and with it comes a handful of exciting new features for developers and technical managers alike.
-From out of the box ES6 module support and mobile device throttling to WebUSB API support and storage usage statistics, Chrome 61 provides an ideal platform for developers.
+From out of the box ES6 module support and mobile device throttling to WebUSB API support and storage usage statistics, there are a bunch of new development tools in Chrome!

 Moreover, Chrome continues to dominate the browser market with a _vast_ and continually rising lead over the competition.
 According to [recent statistics gathered from billions of page views worldwide](http://gs.statcounter.com/browser-market-share), as of August 2017 Chrome has approximately `55%` global market share.
 By comparison, its next closest competitor, Safari, clocks in at less than a third of that with around `15%` of the market.
 Moreover, Chrome has been reliably gaining about half a percent of the market every month for a few years now, with no signs of stopping.